 Some companies will allow you to early exercise before your options vest.
 If your company allows this, you can exercise your options as soon as you get your option grant, but they will continue to vest according to the original schedule.

 If you leave your company, you can only exercise before your company’s post-termination exercise (PTE) period ends.
-After that, you can no longer exercise your options.
+After that, you can no longer exercise your options—they’ll go back into your company’s option pool.
 Historically, many companies made this period three months.
 However, some companies offer more generous PTE periods now, like seven years or for as long as you worked at the company.

 Keep in mind that even if your company has a generous PTE policy, if you don’t exercise incentive stock options (ISOs) within three months of leaving, they’ll lose their favorable tax treatment and will be taxed like non-qualified stock options (NSOs) instead.